Working after your studies

 Graduate visa

-The Graduate visa allows you to remain in the UK to work or look for work in the UK after successfully completing an eligible course.
-Successful applicants will be granted a two-year visa if they complete a degree course and doctoral graduates will be granted a three-year visa.
-The main eligibility criteria are outlined below but please read our FAQs for detailed guidance.
+Successful applicants will be granted a 2-year visa if they complete a degree course and doctoral graduates will be granted a 3-year visa.
+The main eligibility criteria are:

-• For programmes that are longer than 12 months, you must have studied on that programme in the UK for at least 12 months.
-You must also have held valid Student visa during those 12 months.
-(Refer to paragraph 3.27 of the Covid-19 concessions if you have been studying outside the UK via distance learning for part of your programme due to Covid-19.)
+- for programmes that are longer than 12 months, you must have studied on that programme in the UK for at least 12 months.
+You must also have held a valid student visa during those 12 months.

 Reporting programme completion to UK Visas and Immigration (UKVI)